-Dr Fredric (Breast Implant Removal Surgeon) Barr performs a total capsulectomy en bloc procedure, which is the removal of the breast implant and the capsule in one piece.
+Dr Fredric (Breast Implant Removal Surgeon) Barr performs a total capsulectomy procedure, which is the removal of the breast implant and the capsule in one piece.
 He has been performing breast implant explant surgery for many years.
 In 2019, Dr Barr announced he would no longer perform breast implant surgery.
 It is imperative to find a doctor and staff that believes in BII and listens to their patients for emotional support on their journey.
 Dr Barr gives his patients pictures of the capsules, along with the removed implants.
 He will send all necessary specimens to pathology post-surgery and follow his patients’ progress.
-His patients report significant relief from their BII symptoms
+His patients report significant relief from their BII symptoms.

 Most symptoms of BII come from reports, including discussions on social media.
 Currently, BII is not an official illness, and there are no diagnostic tools.
 However, the U.S. Food and Drug Administration (FDA) closely monitors the potential existence of BII.